OpenBB-finance/OpenBB/gamestonk_terminal/discovery/README.md

 Print short interest and days to cover.
 [Source: Stockgrid]
 * -n: Number of top tickers to show
 * -s: Field for which to sort by, where 'float': Float Short %, 'dtc': Days to Cover, 'si': Short Interest.
 Default: float.
+* -a: Data in ascending order.
+Default: false.

 <img width="949" alt="shortvol" src="https://user-images.githubusercontent.com/25267873/122323861-af7be400-cf1f-11eb-9de2-5c7f2debddf0.png">